sightmachine/SimpleCV/README.markdown

 *These instructions are geared towards people who are just getting started with Python development on OS X. They will walk you through setting up all the tools you need to build SimpleCV from scratch.
 If you don't know which instructions you want, you probably want to use these.*

-Install Xcode via App Store
+* Install Xcode via the App Store
-Start Xcode and go to Xcode >> Preferences >> Downloads >> click Install across from Command Line Tools If Terminal is already running, shut it down and reopen it OS X's permissions on /usr/local are too restrictive and must be changed via:
+* Start Xcode and go to Xcode >> Preferences >> Downloads.
+Click "Install" next to Command Line Tools.
+(Or type "xcode-select --install" in the Terminal and select the "Install" button from the dialogue that appears.)
+* If Terminal is already running, shut it down and reopen it

+OS X's permissions on /usr/local are too restrictive and must be changed via:

     sudo chown -R `whoami` /usr/local

-Install homebrew via Terminal using:
+Install Homebrew via Terminal using:

     ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"

-Ignore the single warning that instructs you to install Xcode's CLI tools (you did that already) To verify that homebrew is installed correctly and working, run:
+Ignore the single warning that instructs you to install Xcode's CLI tools (you did that already) To verify that Homebrew is installed correctly and working, run:

     brew doctor

 Address any errors before moving on.
 Remember, Google is your friend.
-Note: If you run VM's via Parallels and run into multiple warnings related to "osxfuse", just go to System Preferences >> FUSE for OS X >> Click Remove OSXFUSE.
+Note: If you run VM's via Parallels and run into multiple warnings related to "osxfuse", just go to System Preferences >> FUSE for OS X. And click Remove OSXFUSE.
 You can add it back later if needed.
 Once the doctor tells you that you are 'raring to brew', run:

     brew update